-Alternative 1.
+- Alternative 1.
 No Action.
-Do not establish eligibility criteria for a golden crab catch share program

-Alternative 2.
-Restrict eligibility to current participants who have made landings of 1 pound or greater between 2001 and 2010.

-Alternative 3.
-Restrict eligibility to current participants who have made landings of 1 pound or greater between 2005 and 2010.

-Preferred Alternative 4.
+Do not establish eligibility criteria for a golden crab catch share program. - Alternative 2.
+Restrict eligibility to valid commercial golden crab permit holders who have made landings of 1 pound or greater from 2001 through 2010. - Alternative 3.
+Restrict eligibility to valid commercial golden crab permit holders who have made landings of 1 pound or greater from 2005 through 2010. - Preferred Alternative 4.
 Restrict eligibility to valid commercial golden crab permit holders.
-Eligibility for participation in this catch shars program is defined as having a golden crab permit as of the control date of 12/7/2010 plus 6 months to renew.
+Eligibility for participation in this catch share program is defined as having a valid commercial golden crab permit as of the control date of 12/7/2010.

 Table 2-1.
-Summarized comparison of the impacts among alternatives for Action 1
+Summarized comparison of the impacts among alternatives for Action 1.